Last Updated on July 20, 2022

 - Tulip tree

 I’ve seen elderberry listed as a plant they don’t like, but Japanese beetles also come up in lists of pests that go after elderberry.
 I wouldn’t count on elderberry if you’re looking to beetle-proof your yard, but they’re worth growing anyway, for their medicinal flowers and berries.
-(Here’s more on the health benefits of elderberries.)
+(Here’s more on the health benefits of elderberries and instructions for growing elderberry, as well as the best elderberry varieties to consider for your garden.)
 They shouldn’t attract Japanese beetles the way grapes and roses do.

 Geraniums are appealing to Japanese beetles, but a compound in geranium flowers makes them dizzy, so they fall to the ground and are more open to predators (which can include you if you’re so inclined).

-Another plant, Mirabilis jalapa (also called 4 o’clocks), apparently lures Japanese beetles with its fragrant flowers but contains toxins in its leaves that kill them.
+Another plant called 4 o’clocks (Mirabilis jalapa) reportedly lures Japanese beetles with its fragrant flowers but contains toxins in its leaves that kill them.
 If you live in zones 7-10, 4 o’clocks will grow as perennials.
 In colder climates, you have to dig up the tubers and bring them in for the winter.